-It can be as insubstantial as making a phone call.10 The overt act also does not need to be done by the defendant – overt acts by other co-conspirators suffice.11 It does not even have to be an illegal act, so long as it furthers the conspiracy.12
+It can be as insubstantial as making a phone call.10 The overt act also does not need to be done by you – overt acts by other co-conspirators suffice.11 It does not even have to be an illegal act, so long as it furthers the conspiracy.12

 Even in conspiracy cases where an overt act is not required, prosecutors frequently use it as evidence of the agreement.

-The penalties of a conspiracy conviction depend on the state and on the type of criminal case the defendants conspired to commit.
+The penalties of a conspiracy conviction depend on the state and on the type of criminal case you conspired to commit.